 Many people’s water usage habits changed during 2020 as a result of coronavirus (COVID-19), with an increase in working and schooling from home, but Melburnians are still being conscious of the water they use.

 Did you know 40% of household water is used in the bathroom?
 Let’s make every drop count.

 Download the Water Outlook

 For an in-depth look at these issues, download the Water Outlook:

 Learn how we’re working to secure Melbourne’s water supply in the face of ongoing challenges, and what you can do to help.

 Are you meeting Target 155?

 Read about our permanent water-saving rules, if you’re meeting Target 155, and Melbourne’s history of water restrictions.

 Water storage levels

-See Melbourne’s daily water storages, updated each afternoon.
+Stay on top of Melbourne’s daily water storage levels, updated each afternoon.